Writing Without Your Voice, and With Someone Else's

 It’s your words, your hands, your keyboard.
 It might feel impossible to write as someone you don’t even know.

 Start to pay attention to the way they present themselves.
-How they talk and hold themself.
+How they talk and hold themselves.
 The body is just another language you can learn to replicate on paper.
 Are they slumped over or leaned back?
-Do they talk with confidence with jokes sprinkled in or are they blunt and very information based?
+Do they talk confidently with jokes sprinkled in, or are they blunt and very information-based?

 All this information can be used to capture their voice!

-You don’t just have a zoom call to reference either.
-You would know their name, so you can look them up on easy-peasy on the internet!
+You don’t just have a Zoom call to reference either.
+You know their name, so you can look them up easily on the internet!
 Have they written any articles for their company?
-Done a couple interviews?
+Done a couple of interviews?
 Maybe they have a Facebook?
 All of this can be learned and absorbed by you to replicate them.

-For example, I have to remember my patterns, my voice without someone else's voice mixing into mine by accident.
-There are times when I’ve written something and paused because, “huh, that doesn’t sound like me”.
+For example, I have to remember my patterns and my voice without someone else's voice mixing into mine by accident.
+There are times when I’ve written something and paused because I thought, “Huh, that doesn’t sound like me.”

-It’s important that you know and remember what your writing habits are because you could adopt someone else's voice completely and that can be a problem when you can’t hear yourself in your work anymore.
+It’s important that you know and remember what your writing habits are.
+You could adopt someone else's voice completely, and that can be a problem when you can’t hear yourself in your work anymore.

 The best way I know to explain what it’s like to ghostwrite is when you’re invited to a friend’s house for the first time.